-- Recap of previous meeting: On March 9, 2022, the Planning Board began deliberations on the application.
-The Board voted to grant the conditional use permits for the WCOD and SPOD districts and directed me to present draft decisions at the next meeting.
-The Board continued its deliberations on the remaining applications to its April 13, 2022, meeting. - 2) Attached to this report are my drafts of the decisions on the WCOD and SPOD conditional use permits.
-You will note that the decisions follow the same format as the templates that I provided, with the addition of bulleted "considerations" that the Board took into account in making its decisions.
-I drafted these points based on my notes from the March 9 meeting.
+The Board then continued its deliberations on the application for site plan approval to its May 11 meeting.

+2) Attached to this report are my drafts of the Board's findings for three of the four conditional use permits that are required for the proposed project: WCOD, SPOD, and Drive-Through Facility.
+Each decision follows the same format as the templates that I provided, with the addition of bulleted "considerations" to support the findings.
+I drafted these points based on my notes from the March 9 and April 13 meetings.
 Please review them carefully and be prepared to suggest any wording changes or additions.

-The draft decisions also include four proposed conditions of approval, which are identical between the two decisions.
-In each case, the first two conditions (traffic safety improvements and a water quality analysis program) were discussed at the March 9 meeting.
-The other two proposed conditions (tying the conditional use permit to the December 1 site plan and to the current property owner) are meant to ensure that no significant plan changes will be made without the Board's review and approval.
+The draft WCOD and SPOD findings also include three proposed conditions of approval, which are identical between the two decisions.
+Two of these conditions (traffic safety improvements and a water quality analysis program) were discussed at the March 9 meeting and seemed to be supported by all members of the Board.
+The third proposed condition (tying the conditional use permit to the December 1 site plan) is intended to ensure that no significant plan changes can be made without the Board's review and approval.